 South Florida Spinal Cord Injury Model System

 The SFSCIMS is one of only 14 sites to receive the model systems designation by the National Institute of Disability and Rehabilitation Research.
-As of October 2015, we are on our 5th year of data collection.
 One of the primary purposes of the model systems program is to collect acute, rehabilitation, and follow-up data on patients with SCI.

 As of October, 2016, the South Florida Spinal Cord Injury Model System received funding from the National Institute on Disability and Rehabilitation Research through 2021.
 During this five-year grant, researchers at the SFSCIMS will be looking at innovative approaches to prevent neuropathic pain from developing in SCI patients.
 In addition, the SFSCIMS will study cardiovascular and metabolic issues that occur after spinal cord injury.